-One of the latest crazes on Instagram and TikTok has been faux textured pottery and painting old thrifted vessels with baking soda paint to make it look like stone wear and terracotta.
-Today I want to show you how you can transform cheap Christmas ornaments and thrifted or old vases into modern faux terracotta beauties.
+One of the latest crazes on Instagram and TikTok has been faux textured pottery and painting old thrifted vessels with baking soda paint to make it look like stoneware and terracotta.
+Today I want to show you how you can transform cheap Christmas ornaments and thrifted or old vases into modern painted Christmas ornaments that look like terracotta beauties.

-Transforming cheap Christmas ornaments and vases with baking soda paint
+Transforming cheap Christmas ornaments with baking soda paint

-Several years ago I painted some colorful plastic Christmas ball ornaments into black and white brushstroke ornaments.
+I love to repurpose Christmas ornaments and several years ago I painted some cheap colorful plastic Christmas ball ornaments to look like black and white painted brushstroke ornaments.
 Back then I loved the look but have changed my taste a bit since then.
 It was time to use them for something new.

 If you’ve been around for a while then you know that I like to work with what I have and to repurpose things.
 That has definitely been the trend for me this year.
 I repurposed my desk into a bleached beauty and my mirror into a grasscloth looker just to name a few.

-Below you can see how the faux terracotta sphere ornaments look in our tree that I revealed this week in my Christmas tour.
+Below you can see how the faux terracotta sphere DIY ornaments look on our Christmas tree that I revealed this week in my Christmas tour.
 They are subtle and pretty and can also be used all year round which I will show you later.

 Materials needed